vandeir/rbd-backup/README.md

 URL: https://www.rapide.nl/blog/item/ceph_-_rbd_replication.html

-It is used to create snapshots of Ceph RBD images e then export those snaps to be imported on images on another Ceph cluster.
+It is used to create snapshots of Ceph RBD images e then export those snaps to be imported in images on another Ceph cluster.

-The diference on this script relies on its hability to keep just a defined number of snapshots, removing older ones.
+The diference on this script relies in its hability to keep just a defined number of snapshots, removing older ones.

 Its necessary to change only those variables: